 Nothing shows interest more than a steady stream of questions.
 While asking too many questions could potentially be annoying, no manager will ever be disappointed in an employee that shows a desire to learn.
 However, being an eager employee takes more than a steady barrage of questions.
 It’s important to take what you’re being told and actually apply it.
 The worst mistake you can ever make when asking a question is forgetting the answer.

-Alternative ways to ask
+Alternative ways to ask questions when developing a digital workplace strategy

 Is speaking up the problem?
 Would you rather type out your question?
 Contacting your digital workplace provider through LiveTiles customer support is a great way to receive an educated answer to your question without feeling embarrassed.